 A course concerned with natural history.
 It is a course designed to tell the story of life on Earth.
 Students who take this course will gain an understanding of biogeography and learn what is known about the origin and evolution of the organisms living on Earth today.
 Emphasis will be placed on understanding the major principles of the science of ecology and environmental science, and students will gain a deepened appreciation for the interdependence and interrelatedness of all living organisms.
+Students may not take BI112 (or equivalent transfer courses) for biology major credit after completing BI120.
 3 hours lecture, 3 hours laboratory.
 Offered each year.